This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 King of Tokyo is a game where players take control of a giant monster and battle each other for dominance to claim the eponymous title of “King of Tokyo”.
 Now show me a ten-year-old boy that premise doesn’t appeal to!

 The minimal game board consists of Tokyo and Tokyo bay.
-If a players cardboard standee is on the board at the start of their turn they’ll gain additional points.
-There are risks to being the centre of attention though as players not on the board will be able to attack the next player in Tokyo if they roll the right dice.
-Players can only regain hit points if not on the board and with only ten to spare, knowing when to stand your ground and flee to lick your wounds is crucial.
+If a player’s cardboard standee is on the board at the start of their turn they’ll gain additional points.
+There are risks to being the center of attention, though, as players not on the board will be able to attack the next player in Tokyo if they roll the right dice.
+Players can only regain hit points if not on the board, and with only ten to spare, knowing when to stand your ground or flee to lick your wounds is crucial.

 Energy cubes work as currency and allow players to buy upgrade cards for their monster.
-This is one of my favourite aspects of the game as there are tons of uniquely illustrated cards that grant players buffs or bonuses to gameplay.
-This adds a lot of replayability as it’s rare that you’ll get the same card in two different playthroughs with there being so many.
-This combined with the expansions that offer many additional monsters to play as, creates an experience kids will want to come back to over and over again.
+This is one of my favorite aspects of the game as there are tons of uniquely illustrated cards that grant players buffs or bonuses to gameplay.
+This adds a lot of replayability as it’s rare that you’ll get the same card in two different playthroughs.
+This combined with the expansions that offer many additional monsters to play as creates an experience kids will want to come back to over and over again.

 With it’s simplicity, short playtime, visually pleasing aesthetics, and the promise of controlling a giant space penguin or royalty-free King Kong, this is the perfect game to keep kids entertained and have them coming back for more!